bzine19766/Distributed-N-Queen/README.md

 7721992 is the time in microseconds dividing this time 1000000 you get the time in seconds is around 8 seconds as described in the paper in the graph of timing.
+We would like to point out that the current method for estimating runtime is incorrect.
+For instance, in the case of the 4-queen problem, the reported runtime of 0 seconds is inaccurate.
+Therefore, in order to estimate the runtime accurately, we should calculate the mean of multiple runtimes, up to 100 runs, resulting in an average of 4 milliseconds.